Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 One new enhancement is support for the `expression` field on primary and foreign keys, which lets you pass additional Databricks options &mdash; like using [`RELY` to tell the Databricks optimizer that it may exploit the constraint to rewrite queries](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-table-constraint).

 Separating `create` and `insert` also changes how constraints behave.
 Previously, we would create a table with data and then apply constraints.
-If the new data violated a constraint, the run would fail—but by then, it had already replaced the valid table from the previous run.
+If the new data violated a constraint, the run would fail &mdash; but by then, it had already replaced the valid table from the previous run.

 As with views, you can select between performance and safety with the `use_safer_relation_operations` flag, but regardless of setting, the new materialization approach ensures constraint violations don't make it into the target table.